 PPGPL's weaker output of NGLs during the first three quarters of fiscal 2023 was partly influenced by a lower supply of liquids from Atlantic for fractionation.
 Atlantic's supply of liquids to PPGPL fell by 11.5 percent during the nine-month period, primarily due to the increase in downtime at the LNG facility.
 Also contributing to the constrained outturn of NGLs during the October to June 2022/2023 review period was a 15.3 percent fall in the supply of inlet gas to the PPGPL facility; likely due to the contraction in natural gas production over the same nine months of the current period.
+Another contributing factor negatively impacting the lower output of NGLs during the October 2022 to June 2023 period was facility-wide turnaround (FTAR39) activities conducted at the PPGPL facility, which commenced in April 2023 and ended at the beginning of May 2023.
+This resulted in all three (3) gas processing units being offline during the period.
+Further production disruptions at Gas Plant 1 and Gas Plant 3 also led to downtime at these units, thereby contributing to the overall reduction in NGLs production in fiscal 2023.
+Gas Plant 1 remained offline for the entire month of May 2023 and part of June 2023 due to low gas supply pressures, whereas Gas Plant 3 was previously taken offline in December 2022 to facilitate turnaround (TAR40) activities.

 38 Natural gasoline is a Natural Gas Liquid which is volatile and unstable.
-Natural gasoline is often used as a denaturant for fuel-grade ethanol.
+Natural gasoline is often used as a denaturant for fuelgrade ethanol.
 It has a lower octane content than conventional commercial distilled gasoline, so it cannot normally be used by itself for fuel for modern automobiles.
 It can be blended with other hydrocarbons to produce commercial gasoline.